Citi is an advertising partner.

 Other options to consider

-Citi Double Cash
+Citi Double Cash® Card

-The Citi® Double Cash Card is another no-annual-fee credit card that rewards daily purchases.
-You’ll earn 1 percent cash back when you spend and another 1 percent back when you pay off the balance.
+The Citi Double Cash® Card* is another no-annual-fee credit card that rewards daily purchases.
+You’ll earn 1 percent cash back when you make your purchase and another 1 percent back when you pay off the balance, for a potential earning of 2 percent cash back on all your purchases.
 There are no categories or spending limits to keep track of.
-And in terms of a welcome bonus, the card now offers $200 cash back when you spend $1,500 on purchases in the first six months.

 The Blue Cash Everyday® Card from American Express is another no-annual-fee card, and it offers generous cash back rewards on grocery store purchases.
-You can earn 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (on the first $6,000 spent per year on each category, then 1 percent) and 1 percent back on all other purchases.
+You can earn 3 percent cash back at eligible U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (on the first $6,000 spent per year on each category, then 1 percent) and 1 percent back on other eligible purchases.

 The bottom line